earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-5/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 <i class="fa fa-star"></i> **Data Note:** UTM zones are also defined using bands,
-lettered C-X (equivalent to latitude) however, the band designation is often dropped as it isn't esssential to specifying the location.
+lettered C-X (equivalent to latitude) however, the band designation is often dropped as it isn't essential to specifying the location.
 {: .notice}

 While UTM zones span the entire globe, UTM uses a regional projection and